 There are a lot of things you need to do to make your blog complete.
 Adding must-have blog pages is one of the most important things you should do, but many chose to ignore it.

 These blog pages can help you build user trust as they make your site look complete with a human touch.

-If you are new to WordPress then here’s how you’ll create a new page.
+If you are new to WordPress, here’s how to create a new page.